JShull/GAME395_Unity/Docs/Syllabus.md

 There are **3** required high-stake items that everyone will be doing.
 They are outlined below.
 High-stake items are slightly different, as they are fundamental to the class, and there is no such thing as an *optional* high-stake item.
 Now within the high-stake assignments you will see variations of requirements that aline to your grading agreement pathway.
 This class is based around the end deliverable and these high-stake assignments support that ultimate deliverable.

-1. End Project Presentation
+1. Experience Design Document & Project Plan

-  > Demo a working deployed experience via Unity3D on device and show it off during our exam time in class.
+  > Demo a working deployed experience via Unity3D on device and show it off during our exam time in class
+  > Showcase your burn-down GitHub project plan as well as explain your project tasking breakdown

-2. Unity Training
+2. Unity Learn Progress: Expected time 30-40 hours

   >Unity Learn is amazing and I'd be a complete idiot for not taking advantage of it in this class. **Unity** runs a few different ways of learning.
-You will be picking one of the Creator Kit Beginner Projects on Unity Learn and will work through it.Not all of the ones listed below are directly part of the creator kit beginner projects and we will identify these in our first one-on-one meeting.
+You will have a lot of control here to go through the various pathways and/or kits.
+This is the brunt of the time you will be spending outside of class - think 3 hours a week for roughly 10-12 weeks.
+Not all of the ones listed below are directly part of the creator kit beginner projects and we will finalize these during our first one-on-one meeting.
   >
   >Pick a creator kit and work through a 'beginner project'
   >